-Once you register and offer a course for AIA CES LU's, it is your responsibility to record and report AIA member credit information within 10 business days of course completion using the AIA CES Discovery system.
+Once you register and offer a course for AIA CES LU's, it is your responsibility to record and report AIA member credit information within 10 business days of course completion using the Course Attendance Form.
 Providers must report AIA member credit information each time a course is offered.